Sheet Pan Breakfast Tostadas

 Other tasty breakfast recipes

-Are you in the more savory type breakfast camp like me?
+Are you in the savory breakfast camp like me?
 Here’s a few more ideas you may want to try:

 - California Breakfast Wrap (with bacon, avocado, egg)